-Whether purchasing generic or branded products you should buy from reputable dealers who excel at turf agronomy.
-It is this that will help maintain industry standards.
-While the products, formulations, and results might be similar between branded and generic products, the support might not be.
+Whether buying generic or branded products you should buy from qualified dealers who can also give good advice.
+It is this that will help maintain industry standards as although the products, formulations, and results might be similar between branded and generic products, the support might not be.

-For the vast majority of turf managers, this means that there are only a limited number of companies that meet these criteria.
-Sure there are plenty of companies who can supply the product.
-There are also plenty of companies who say they give good advice.
-But there are very few who are able to advise how to use them properly?
-As experienced sports turf consultants, we can guide you through any buying decision because we actually care about the results you get.
+For the most turf managers, this means that there are only a few companies that meet these criteria.
+Sure there are a lot of companies who can supply the product.
+There are also a lot of companies who say they give good advice.
+But there are very few who are able to advise how to use them properly.
+As qualified turf agronomists, we can guide you through any buying decision because we actually care about the results you get.

 Making the purchase decision.

 Some branded manufacturers do give more than just product guarantees.
-These offer continuing education opportunities via product training seminars and sponsorships of professional association meetings.
-They’re also the only ones conducting research and development.
+They offer continuing education opportunities via product training seminars and sponsorships of associations.
+However, very few of these do conduct any research and development.
 The companies that actually do are the ones are helping to build the foundation for future turfgrass maintenance programs.

-But does this justify charging higher-end pricing for technology that is now regarded as being “old hat”?
-Sure, charging top pricing for new technology is all well and good but can it be justifiable for older molecules?
+So does this justify charging higher-end pricing for “old” technology?
+Sure, charging a high price for new technology is all well and good but is it justifiable for older molecules?

-The reality is that turf professionals now have a range of options when it comes to buying generic or branded products.
+The reality is that turf managers now have several options when it comes to buying generic or branded products.
 Significant opportunities exist for generic manufacturers, who can move from complete reliance on price-sensitive, commonly available active substances.

 ©, 2022, Gilba Solutions, All rights reserved.